-- Assessing capacity is part and parcel of being a doctor.
+- Assessing mental capacity is an integral part of being a doctor.

-- A patient's ability to make a decision about treatment is central to the doctor-patient relationship.
+- Understanding issues around a patient's ability to make a decision about treatment is central to the doctor-patient relationship.

 - It's important take all practicable steps to help a patient make the decision themselves.

 - Capacity is time and decision specific.

 This guide examines the law and guidance in England and Wales.

 In Scotland, the relevant legislation is the Adults with Incapacity (Scotland) Act 2000 and the relevant Code of Practice.
 In Northern Ireland, the Mental Capacity Act (Northern Ireland) 2016 received Royal Assent in May 2016 and will govern this area once fully in force.
 Members are welcome to contact us for further advice.

 What is capacity?